hlerebours/lambda-calculus/README.rst

         assert_value(golden_root(1.618), 1.618 ** 2 - 1.618 - 1)
         # the first parameter goes to every x1, the second one for x2, the third one for x3:
         assert_value((x2 * x1 + x1 * x3)(.1, .2, .3), .2 * .1 + .1 * .3)
-        # all arguments are provided in one tuple:
+        # all arguments are provided as one list of values:
         assert_value((x1 + x2 * x3)([2, 3, 5]), 2 + 3 * 5)

 —